gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 - CUDA 12 might be better for GeForce RTX 4000 Series cards, and CUDA 11 might be better for earlier generations.
 - For optimal performance, test each CUDA version on the local system and compare the results.

-## Installing PyTorch GPU for fairseq (Not for Sugoi)
+## Installing PyTorch GPU for fairseq and CTranslate2 (Not for Sugoi)

-- **Important**: fairseq CPU should already be working.
+- **Important**: fairseq CPU and CTranslate2 should already be working in CPU mode.
 If it is not, then please follow [this guide](//github.com/gdiaz384/py3TranslateLLM/wiki/fairseq-Installation-Guide) before continuing further.
 - If the CPU version of PyTorch is currently installed, uninstall it:
     - `pip uninstall torch torchvision torchaudio`
-- [pytorch.org](//pytorch.org) has a table showing the official installation commands based upon the selected cells.
+- [PyTorch.org](//pytorch.org) has a table showing the official installation commands based upon the selected cells.
 - Please refer to the official installation table, but here are some examples:
     - Latest stable PyTorch Windows/Linux GPU for CUDA 11.8 Syntax:
         - `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
     - Latest stable PyTorch Windows/Linux GPU for CUDA 12.1 Syntax:
         - `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
+    - PyTorch v2.2.0 Windows/Linux GPU for CUDA 11.8 Syntax:
+        - `pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu118`
+    - PyTorch v2.2.0 Windows/Linux GPU for CUDA 12.1 Syntax:
+        - `pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu121`
     - Previous versions (CPU + GPU): [pytorch.org/get-started/previous-versions](//pytorch.org/get-started/previous-versions).
 - `pip install tensorboardX`